-Board - The Board of Directors of the Missoula Valley Water Quality District.
+Board - The Missoula Valley Water Quality District Board.

 Bulk Petroleum Storage - A facility used for storage of petroleum products for marketing or wholesale distribution that has a total bulk storage capacity of 50,000 gallons or more.

 Carbon Absorption/Evaporation Technology: A treatment technology which removes chlorinated solvents from a watersolvent mixture.